timothy-strange/bullet-constraints-tool/README.md

 https://blenderartists.org/t/wip-bullet-constraints-tools-0-3-7/560060

-I have ported it to Blender 2.8 and will hopefully finish the incomplete features and maybe make some improvements.
+I have ported it to Blender 2.8 and made minor improvements.

 Note: you can now find the UI for this tool in the Physics tab of the Properties area, once it is installed.